PASS 3: Temporal Dynamics

 Timeline Overview

-Temporal Marker: At least one year prior to project
+Temporal Marker: At least one year before subdivision project commenced

 Mental State: deliberate